 Located in Goshen, Virginia, USA, and operating on approximately 11 hectares of land, the plant specializes in the production and treating of railway ties and timbers.
 The facility includes five pressure treating cylinders for oil-borne preservatives, providing a combined annual treating capacity of approximately 155,000 cubic metres.
-The plant also includes a crosstie and switch tie inspection facility capable of processing 1 million ties annually, a prefabrication department which can produce flange, crossing and bridge timbers, a maintenance and machine shop facility and offices for production and wood procurement personnel.
+The plant also includes a crosstie and switch tie inspection facility capable of processing one million ties annually, a prefabrication department which can produce flange, crossing and bridge timbers, a maintenance and machine shop facility and offices for production and wood procurement personnel.

-For the year ended December 31, 2017, there were capital expenditures of approximately US\$1.6 million at the Goshen plant, primarily for upgrades to the treating plant and conversion of a cylinder to copper naphthenate.
+For the year ended December 31, 2018, there were capital expenditures of approximately US\$1.45 million at the Goshen plant, mainly for upgrades to the treating plant and the treating building electrical system.